Leaving An Emotionally/Mentally Abusive Relationship and Moving On

 I felt like he would talk down to me, including on our recent holiday when he told me he would only talk to me ‘when you behave”.
 I felt like I was being spoken to like a child.

 I felt he never saw me as his equal.
 My mum overheard him shouting at me on holiday and it upset her to the extent she asked me why I let him speak to me like that.
 I imagine she was shocked because in public he’s softly spoken and always polite.

 When I finally let my guard down for a man after son’s dad, I wanted it to be someone who would want to spend regular, quality time with my son and I like a family.
 I always wanted that family life.

 I want the guy who will play with my son, who will get excited about day trips and holidays with us.

-There were times I didn’t see this older guy for two, three and four weeks at a time and Chunk never even noticed.
+There were times I didn’t see this older guy for two, three and four weeks at a time and my son never even noticed.

 He’s not completely to blame.
 It’s not his fault that I am moody and that I do have anxiety which can cause problems socially and within relationships.

 It’s not his fault we have nothing in common and that I got into a relationship with someone I wasn’t attracted to.
 It’s not his fault I would push him away because I was scared of getting hurt again.